geopython/pygeoapi/docs/source/development.rst

 How to merge
 ^^^^^^^^^^^^

-Once the new pydantic models have been generated then the content of the python file ``cql_update.py`` can be used to replace the old classes within the ``cql.py`` file.
+Once the new pydantic models have been generated then the content of the Python file ``cql_update.py`` can be used to replace the old classes within the ``cql.py`` file.
 Update everything above the function ``get_next_node`` and then verify if the tests for the CQL are still passing, for example ``test_post_cql_json_between_query`` in ``tests/test_elasticsearch__provider.py``.